 My girls love using “The Story of Christmas” reusable Advent calendar we got here off Amazon a few years ago.

-Each little hardback book has a part of the Christmas story that you read each day.
-Then you hang them as ornaments on the tree!
+Each little hardback book has a part of the Christmas story that you read each day, then you hang them as ornaments on the tree!

 For my personal edification, everyday I use Abbot Gueranger’s Advent book found here.
 This masterpiece includes the Mass readings for each day according to the old calendar, hymns, portions of the Divine Office, sermons, mediations, and information on the day’s saint or feast.
 It is a gorgeous way to immerse myself in the season and really prepare my heart for Christ’s coming birth!

 This book is part of a massive work that covers the entire year.
 You can find the whole set here.
-My mother generously gifted it to me for Christmas as a young adult and I am blessed to have access to this resource year round!

 For the girls, we are working on slowly building up an Advent book basket using the recommended book lists from Jessica at Shower of Roses found here.

 We already own The Miracle of Saint Nicholas.
 It’s a really lovely story we’ll enjoy on his feast, December 6th.